AWARDS ADMINISTERED BY SECTIONS

 The John E. Skinner Memorial Fund was established in memory of John Skinner, former California-Nevada Chapter and Western Division AFS President.
 The fund provides monetary travel awards for deserving graduate students or exceptional undergraduate students to attend the AFS annual meeting.
-The 2017 meeting will be held in Tampa, Florida, in August 2017.
+The 2018 meeting will be held in Atlantic City, NJ in August 2018.

 Applications are available at:

 • Mentor form: AFS-Skinner-Application-Form-Part-II-2018

 Both the student and mentor applications must be must be received no later than April 1, 2018.